TheFinestArtist-Archives/JAVA-Android-Learning/API Design/Version #3/README.md

 1. Thread independent RealmObject
 2. No Transactions
+3. Observer
+4. No RealmObject//RLMObject
-3. Better with Auto Migration
+5. Better with Auto Migration

-Observer is kind of iOS system stuff.
-For Android we use subscribing system.

-Need more research on Observer and take the strong point from each OS system

-Observer in Android is so powerful, it is very hard to implements it perfectly

 Current Realm API is too database.